-5.3 From 5th June 2017, all planning applications for full planning permission, reserved matters following an outline planning permission, and some 'Permitted

-Development' schemes and Lawful Development Certificates involving the construction of new floor space must provide sufficient information to allow the relevant council to determine whether CIL is liable and, if so, the amount of the charge.

-- Therefore when submitting a planning application, applicants must submit the CIL Additional Information Requirements Form (or CIL Form 5 for Permitted Development), to ensure that your CIL liability is calculated accurately.
+- 5.3 From 5th June 2017 (Malvern Hills and Wychavon) or 4th September 2017 (Worcester City), all planning applications for full planning permission, reserved matters following an outline planning permission, and some 'Permitted Development' schemes and Lawful Development Certificates involving the construction of new floor space must provide sufficient information to allow the relevant council to determine whether CIL is liable and, if so, the amount of the charge. - 5.4 Therefore when submitting a planning application, applicants must submit the CIL Additional Information Form 1 (or CIL Form 5 for Permitted Development), to ensure that your CIL liability is calculated accurately.
 Planning applications that do not provide the CIL additional information form will not be validated.
 Please note that this form is not required at the outline planning application stage. - 5.5 The purpose of the CIL Additional Information Form is to set out the floor areas of the development and also the area of any buildings to be demolished which should be credited against the new build floor area.